dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Electricity use increased from 300 kWh to 520 kWh per household from 2000 to 2020.

+Electricity usage increased from 300 kWh to 520 kWh per household from 2000 to 2020.

 ### **19.**

 The percentage of households with air conditioners rose from 45% in 2005 to 78% in 2020.